Aswatth/classManagerApp/README.md

   <img src='/Images/Screenshot_20221101-224122.png' width = 200, height = 400>
   </p>
 - ### Class details:
-  Contains list of Classes, Boards, and Subjects.
+  Contains unique list of Classes, Boards, and Subjects.
 Users can add/remove items which will then be reflected in student or session page.
-Press the Plus button on the appbar to add new items to the respective list and delete icon to remove item.
+Press the Plus button on the appbar to add new items to the respective list, delete icon to remove item and long press to edit existing items.
   <p>
     <img src='/Images/Screenshot_1667227245.png' width = 200, height = 400>
     <img src='/Images/Screenshot_1667227261.png' width = 200, height = 400>